 Tell us your views and opinions to help improve our courses and your time studying with us

-We run an annual survey to gather the views and opinions of all students studying at the Trust – this is your chance to tell us what you think.
+We run an annual survey to gather the views and opinions of all students studying at the Tavistock and Portman NHS Foundation Trust – this is your chance to tell us what you think.

 The Trust has been running an annual student survey since 2004.
 To enable benchmarking, the questions are largely based on the Postgraduate Taught Experience Survey (PTES) and the Postgraduate Research Experience Survey (PRES), both run nationally by Advance HE (formerly Higher Education Academy).
-To capture the unique nature of the Trust’s programmes and their integral link to NHS clinical training, additional questions are included.
+To capture the unique nature of the Trust’s programmes and their integral link to NHS clinical training, and to help us in our aspirations for promoting Equality, Diversity and Inclusion, additional questions are included.

-The survey is a key component of the Trust’s engagement with students, alongside more frequent touch points such as termly course committee meetings, student representation on DET committees, termly Dean’s Forum meetings, and a more regular shorter ‘pulse’ survey which has been used weekly during term time since November 2020.
+The survey is a key component of the Trust’s engagement with students, alongside more frequent touch points such as termly course committee meetings, student representation on DET committees, termly Dean’s Forum meetings, and more ad hoc events and surveys.

 What are the questions?